What does a Automotive Engineer do?

 - Bachelor's degree in Automotive Engineering, Mechanical Engineering, or a related field.

-- Proven experience as an Automotive Engineer or in a similar role.
+- Proven experience as an Automotive Engineer or in a similar role, with a strong portfolio of projects.

-- Strong understanding of automotive systems, components, and design principles.
+- Strong understanding of automotive systems, including engines, transmissions, and electrical systems.

 Is becoming a Automotive Engineer a good career path?